Unit 2. Words and sentences

 You already know that the outer accusative of a word denotes the content of that word’s predicate.

 Of course, the war is not the speaker’s content, but the content of the speaking: the phrase means ‘the one speaking about a war, the teller of a war’.
 Have a look at the exact wording of Rule Three: the outer case defines the relation to the predicate’s stem, which is an action.

 |help-fact1 PIn−2-nom-nom2a female-acc-dat2.|

 |lácw byè vèi.|

 |iì wèxe nàgcy.|

 There is no particular word order between sibling objects: they can change places whenever desirable.
 It is a different matter with words in a predicate-object-relationship, since the predicate comes first by definition.
 However, the main predicate and one of its objects can change places by a process called inversion (symbol: ⇔), swapping inner and outer cases of the initial object.

 |⇔ wáx lìcwe.||The one being helped speaks [something].|

-There is a symmetry behind an inversion: In our example, both sentences claim that the sender of speaking is the recipient of helping.
-The equation is wèx. = lìcw..
-This might seem like playing around at the moment, but we will encounter inversion in nearly every unit to come.
+There is a symmetry behind an inversion: in our example, both sentences claim that the sender of speaking is the recipient of helping.
+The equation is wèx. = lìcw., the speaker = the one being helped.
+This might seem like playing around at the moment, but we will encounter inversion in most of the units to come.

 The above sentences also illustrate that you can omit any object in a Lemizh sentence (such as the nominative ‘someone’ or the accusative ‘something’) without the risk of getting an ungrammatical sentence.
 You might get an ambiguous or even incomprehensible sentence, though, if you omit too many objects.